needle-mirror/com.unity.netcode/Documentation~/binary-worlds-host-mode.md

 ## Select binary-worlds host mode

-Use the **Host World Mode Selection** dropdown on the active [`NetCodeConfig`](xref:Unity.NetCode.NetCodeConfig) asset to select binary-worlds host mode.
-This is the default value for new projects.
+Use the **Host World Mode Selection** dropdown on the active [`NetcodeConfig`](xref:Unity.Netcode.NetcodeConfig) asset to select binary-worlds host mode.
+[Single-world host mode](single-world-host-mode.md) is the default value for new projects.

 ## Bootstrap a binary world host manually

-When you need more control over when worlds are created, for example to delay world creation until a menu transition, derive from [`ClientServerBootstrap`](xref:Unity.NetCode.ClientServerBootstrap) and create the client and server worlds yourself.
+When you need more control over when worlds are created, for example to delay world creation until a menu transition, derive from [`ClientServerBootstrap`](xref:Unity.Netcode.ClientServerBootstrap) and create the client and server worlds yourself.
 This is the same pattern as a standard [client-server](client-server.md) setup.

 The following example overrides the default bootstrap so that no networked worlds are created on startup, then creates a binary host on demand when the player chooses to host a game: